FoxxMD/blog/_posts/2025-04-23-redundant-lan-dns.md

 ### High Availability

 Our second goal is to make our DNS server setup (more) redundant.
-DNS is a mission-critical component of network and leaving it as a single point of failure for your entire network is more a question of *when* rather than *if* something will go wrong.
+DNS is a mission-critical component of network and leaving it as a single point of failure for your entire network is more a question of *when*, rather than *if*, something will go wrong.

 ![It was DNS](/assets/img/dns/it-was-dns.jpeg)
 _A haiku about DNS - Credit: [nixCraft](https://www.cyberciti.biz/humour/a-haiku-about-dns/)_